BartPraats/test-live-secrets-k8s/README.md

 5. Run `kubectl get pods` and look for your pod.
 Copy the pods name.
 6. Run `kubectl port-forward <pod-name> 8080:8080`2
 7. Browse to localhost:8080/v1/secret, and you should see the values passed in step 4.

+If you now change any of the values and call localhost:8080/actuator/refresh endpoint on the application the value changes should be reflected when calling localhost:8080/v1/secret.